pkonetskiy/Upgrade_1_SuiteCRM_7.11.10/README.md

 It’s upgrades for SuiteCRM 7.11.10.
 There are some changes.
 The most interesting are:
 -	Repair “collection” field type;
 -	Make “collection_file” field type;
+-       Work dropdown menu or buttons in Edit and Detail form;
 -	Show system message;
 -	Change design for search form;
 -	and others.